Nissan D engine

 The Nissan D-series is a series of overhead valve engines produced by Nissan, starting in 1964 with the 1.05-liter D engine.
-Similar to a number of British and other Datsun engines, it may have been derived from an Ohta design which also found its way into some Kurogane vehicles - both of these companies were acquired up by Nissan in the early 1960s.
+Similar to a number of British and other Datsun engines, it may have been derived from an Ohta design which also found its way into some Kurogane vehicles - both of these companies were acquired by Nissan in the early 1960s.

 D (D10)

 The D type engine was introduced for the 1964 update of the Datsun Cablight (A122).
 This engine displaces 1046 cc.
 Its internal dimensions are unknown, but the displacement is the same as the E-10 engine made by Tokyu Kogyo Kurogane from 1959 until 1962; this engine was originally developed by Ohta.
-The E-10 engine has a bore and stroke of 70x68 mm; this is the same stroke as in the latter D11 engine.
+The E-10 engine has a bore and stroke of 70x68 mm; sharing the same stroke as in the latter D11 engine.
 The D engine, unlike other Nissan engines of the period, also has its distributor mounted between the second and third cylinders rather than towards the back of the engine.
 Kurogane was taken over by Nissan in 1962 and the Datsun Cablight was a continuation of the Kurogane Mighty, which had already used the E-10 engine in the Mighty NC model.